Minnesota Broadcasting Hall of Fame

 In 2008, Don won the Ivy Award for Lifetime Accomplishment in Minnesota Theater and was inducted into the Evergreen Club of Musicians.
-He has also won the Honorary Lifetime Membership of Actors Equity, named Businessman of the Year by the Minneapolis Chamber of Commerce, and Excelsior Chamber of Commerce, and was inducted into the Museum of Broadcasting Hall of Fame.
-He has also written two books and four plays.
+He has also won the Honorary Lifetime Membership of Actors Equity, named Businessman of the Year by the Minneapolis Chamber of Commerce and Excelsior Chamber of Commerce.
+He also wrote two books and four plays.

 Don Stolz passed away February 14, 2015, at the age of 97.
 He was preceded in death by wife, Joan and daughter, Joannie.
 Survived by sons, Peter (Pam) Stolz, Dony (Sue) Stolz, Tom (Pat) Stolz, Tim (Mary) Stolz, and Jon Stolz; grandchildren, Peter (Jennifer) Stolz, Andrew (Candice) Stolz, Tim (Kari) Stolz, Joanny (Chad) Almjeld, Theresa (John) Cafaro, Allison Stolz (Eric Gagner), Patrick (Tricia) Stolz, and Alexandra Stolz; 14 great-grandchildren.